isomerpages/tp-virtualcampus/media/tsea/awards.md

 ### Group/Team Awards

-Have an outstanding group of students who deserves to be nominated for any of these Group/Team Award categories?
-Submit your nomination today!
+<b>Have an outstanding group of students who deserves to be nominated for any of these Group/Team Award categories?
+Submit your nomination today!</b>

 The full eligibility criteria and nomination links can be downloaded <a href="./images/TSEA2021-Group-TeamAwardsInfo.pdf" download>here</a>.
 Or, click below for quick access to the links!

-<h3>Award Categories<h3>
+<h3>Award Categories</h3>

 <p>
   <ul>